PengyiZhang/CoSinGAN/README.md

 ## Acknowledgement

-We thank the provider of [COVID-19 CT Lung and Infection Segmentation Dataset](https://zenodo.org/record/3757476#.XvR5DPgzZPY).
+We thank the providers of [COVID-19 CT Lung and Infection Segmentation Dataset](https://zenodo.org/record/3757476#.XvR5DPgzZPY).